Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Overview

 The use of smart contracts allows for flexible listing, modification, and purchase of assets with guaranteed integrity and without the interaction of the selling AS (see~\cref{sec:details:control}).
 Further, smart contracts are executed atomically, i.e., state changes are only applied if the whole contract call executes without error, which enables sources to purchase reservations for a whole path in a single transaction, directly solving the problem of providing atomic path reservations.

-It is important to note here that modern high-performance block\-chains do not suffer from often cited disadvantages that have plagued previous blockchain generations.
-In particular, modern blockchain designs such as Sui~\cite{blackshear2023sui}, which we use for our evaluation, are far faster, cheaper, and much more energy efficient.
-As we show in~\cref{sec:evaluation_dataplane}, obtaining end-to-end path reservations requires less than \num{3} seconds in the median, and costs \num{0.16} US dollars in transaction fees for an 8-hop path.
+It is important to note here that modern high-performance block\-chains such as Sui~\cite{blackshear2023sui}, which we use for our evaluation, do not suffer from often cited disadvantages that have plagued previous blockchain generations.
+They are far faster, cheaper, and much more energy efficient.

-\paragraph{Using Reservations} At forwarding time, the host uses the reservation keys obtained on the control plane to derive a per-packet message-authentication code (MAC) for each reserved AS hop.
+\para{Using Reservations} At forwarding time, the host uses the reservation keys obtained on the control plane to derive a per-packet message-authentication code (MAC) for each reserved AS hop.
 Border routers in transit ASes can re-derive this reservation key on the fly based on the reservation information in the packet (\crefover{185}).
 These cryptographic tags authenticate the reservation information and the packet's length, so that the reserved bandwidth can only be used by the source (see security analysis in \cref{sec:security}).

 Further, reservations are not tied to flows.
 A source can use the same reservation for multiple flows crossing the same AS hop -- while ensuring that the flows \emph{in the aggregate} stay within the reserved bandwidth. \name's design allows policing reservation traffic to be lightweight, requiring only a single 8 byte counter per reservation (see \cref{sec:policing}).